You can use this form to request an appointment.

 The intrauterine system (IUS), also known as the ‘hormonal coil’, is also available in the UK.
 The IUS sits inside the womb.
 Once fitted, it works as a contraceptive for three years or five years.
 Most women who use an IUS have no problems with it.
 Many women experience a reduction in the symptoms associated with periods, and some women do not experience periods at all.
 It can also be used to treat heavy periods (menorrhagia).

 The copper coil works mainly by making it difficult for sperm to fertilise an egg.
-This means it prevents sperm getting in through the cervix, and from travelling through the womb.
+This means it prevents sperm from getting in through the cervix, and from travelling through the womb.
 It also makes your womb lining much less likely to accept an egg.

 The hormonal coil works differently because it contains a progestogen hormone.
-The hormone thickens the mucus in the neck of the womb (cervix) which forms a plug to stop sperm getting through to fertilise an egg.
+The hormone thickens the mucus in the neck of the womb (cervix) which forms a plug to stop sperm from getting through to fertilise an egg.
 The hormone also makes the lining of your womb very much thinner which makes it unlikely a fertilised egg will be able to implant.
 Also, as a consequence, it makes your periods very much lighter – indeed they may disappear altogether.

 Coil fitting is usually done towards the end of your period or shortly afterwards, as this tends to be more comfortable for you.
 Also, the doctor can be sure you are not pregnant.
 It can be fitted at any time provided you are certain you are not pregnant.